Wrongful Death Lawyers in Los Angeles, California

 Death is inevitable.
 But your suffering isn’t.
 If someone you love has passed away because of another person’s negligent or reckless behavior, seek justice by contacting our wrongful death lawyers as soon as possible.

 Wrongful death occurs when an individual’s death is caused by another person’s negligent, reckless, or intentional actions.
 Under California law, wrongful death claims allow the deceased person’s surviving family members (or their estate) to seek compensation for their loss.
-Wrongful death claims are intended to cover losses such as funeral expenses, lost income and support, loss of companionship, emotional distress, and sometimes punitive damages.
+Claims by our wrongful death lawyers are intended to cover losses such as funeral expenses, lost income and support, loss of companionship, emotional distress, and sometimes punitive damages.

 It’s important to recognize that wrongful death claims are civil actions, separate from criminal cases or any criminal charges that may be pursued.
 Even if the responsible party isn’t criminally prosecuted, you can still file a wrongful death claim to pursue monetary compensation and remedy the harm and losses you have experienced.
 Additionally, you can file a wrongful death claim if the accused is already facing criminal charges.

-Why Stalwart Law Group is the best legal team to handle your Wrongful Death case
+Why Stalwart Law Group is the Right Los Angeles Law Firm team to handle your Wrongful Death case

-After securing some of the largest settlements in California, lawyers at Stalwart Law have received the highest legal honors and awards in the legal community.
-Our wrongful death attorneys win millions of dollars in recovery for families throughout California, including the following cases:
+After securing some of the largest wrongful death settlements in Los Angeles and across California, attorneys at Stalwart Law have received the highest legal honors and awards in the legal community.
+Our wrongful death attorneys win millions of dollars in recovery for families throughout Los Angeles and all of California, including the following cases:

 Michael Farhat v.
 Jaguar Land Rover North America